wp-cli/handbook/restful/index.md

 ## A more RESTful WP-CLI

-*Landing page last updated: April 14, 2016*
+*Landing page last updated: July 20, 2016*

 WP-CLI's mission is to be, quantitatively, the *fastest* interface for developers to manage WordPress.
-"A more RESTful WP-CLI" is a [Kickstarter-backed](https://www.kickstarter.com/projects/danielbachhuber/a-more-restful-wp-cli/description) project to unlock the potential of the [WordPress REST API](http://v2.wp-api.org/) at the command line.
-This funding supports 283 hours of [Daniel Bachhuber](http://danielbachhuber.com/)'s time towards making improvements to WP-CLI and the WP REST API.
+"A more RESTful WP-CLI" was a [Kickstarter-backed](https://www.kickstarter.com/projects/danielbachhuber/a-more-restful-wp-cli/description) project to unlock the potential of the [WordPress REST API](http://v2.wp-api.org/) at the command line.
+This funding supported 232.42 hours of [Daniel Bachhuber](http://danielbachhuber.com/)'s time towards making improvements to WP-CLI and the WP REST API.

 Wait a second, what does it mean to "unlock the potential of the WP REST API at the command line"?
-Pragmatically, it means any endpoints registered in plugins or themes will be *automagically* accessible as WP-CLI commands.
-For instance, if you were to register an endpoint for `GET /my-plugin/v1/product/<id>`, this endpoint will also be accessible on the command line as (more or less) `wp @prod product get <id>`.
-You can check out the work to date at [danielbachhuber/wp-rest-cli](https://github.com/danielbachhuber/wp-rest-cli)
+Pragmatically, it means any endpoints registered in plugins or themes are *automagically* accessible as WP-CLI commands.
+For instance, if you were to register an endpoint for `GET /my-plugin/v1/product/<id>`, this endpoint is also accessible on the command line as (more or less) `wp @prod product get <id>`.

-However, this project is also a multi-faceted exploration of what it means for WP-CLI to be the fastest way to manage WordPress, in a world backed by the WP REST API.
+For a summary of these features, check out [wp-cli/restful](https://github.com/wp-cli/restful).
+Or, read through the updates linked below for a broader overview of how the project progressed.

 Quick links: [Achievements](#achievements) - [Budget](#budget) - [Supporters](#supporters)